Muirfield/pocketmine-plugins/BasicHUD/README.md

 ## Configured Formats

-IThe displayed text can be:
+The displayed text can be:

 * A fixed string.
 * A string containing {variables}